SikuliX/SikuliX-Docs/src/main/resources/docs/source/finder.rst

 		:return: a :py:class:`Match` object or None, if empty or no more matches.

-		The returnd reference to a match object is no longer available in the finder object afterwards.
+		The returned reference to a match object is no longer available in the finder object afterwards.
 So if it is needed later, it has to be saved to another variable.

+	.. py:method:: findChanges(path-to-imagefile)

+    Find rectangle areas in an image (the one the Finder was created with), that differ from another image.
+      **Be aware**: Both images must have exactly the same size in pixels

+    This feature is the image variant of ``onChange`` in the Region observe feature for one-time-use.

+    :param path-to-imagefile: the target image to compare with (same size)
+    :return: a list of Region objects (empty, if no changes where detected).

-Example 1: basic operations using a Finder
+Example 1: findAll using a Finder

 .. sikulicode::